Ali-Mikael/Application-hacking/h7-crypto.md

 - All that's left to do is a quick and simple for loop `XOR`'ing the string
 - We use the **modulo operator** for the index so that it wraps after 3, as the key length is only 3 characters
 - Once the correct index is in play, we get the ASCII representation `ord()` of the key character and do the actual XOR
-- The result is an integer, which we turn back to a character using `chr()`
+- The result is an integer, which we convert back to a character using `chr()`
 - Lastly we append it to our list
 - Looks like this:
 ```py